sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 I next restrict my sample to open state-funded and independent schools.
 I exclude both closed establishments and other types of establishment such as high education institutions.
 I also drop several types of state-funded schools for which there are few observations or which are a distinct type of institution, such as referall units, nursery schools, and university technical colleges.
 After mkaing these drops, I am left with a sample of 4676 observations.

-# Clustering with Latent Dirichlet Allocation (LDA)
+# Latent Dirichlet Allocation

-I identify the topics discussed in each school webside blurb using LDA, which is a mixed membership model.
+I identify the topics discussed in each school webside blurb using latent Dirichlet allocation (LDA), which is a mixed membership model.
 Mixed memership models allow us to associate a given data point with a set of different cluster assignments and to capture the relative proportion of different clusters in a datapoint.

-## Load packages and data
+## Preprocess data

 Read in packages and data.